Privacy statement for the processing of personal data in the context of the Ombudsman’s handling of complaints and inquiries

-You have the right to access the personal data we hold about you and to ask the Ombudsman to correct, complete, or, if appropriate, erase them.
-Any request for access to your personal data or for rectifying, restricting and/or erasing your personal data should be directed to the responsible inquiries officer or to the Ombudsman's Data Protection Officer.
+Data Subjects have the right to access the personal data we hold about themand to ask the Ombudsman to correct, complete, or, if appropriate, erase them.
+Any request for access to personal data or for rectifying, restricting and/or erasing personal data should be directed to the responsible inquiry officer and/or to the data controller (e-mail: EO@ombudsman.europa.eu).

 6/ How long do we keep your data?

 Case files, including documents related data or data integrated into databases, are subject to a retention period of: